pdaude/CREAM_PDFF/docs/source/index.rst

 What is CREAM_PDFF ?
 ********************
-The CREAM_PDFF is a open-source multi-language toolbox (Python & MATLAB) developed to evaluate state-of-the art open source fat-water separation algorithms for proton density fat fraction (PDFF) and R2* quantificication.
+The CREAM_PDFF is a open-source multi-language toolbox (Python & MATLAB) developed to evaluate state-of-the art open source fat-water separation algorithms for proton density fat fraction (PDFF) and R2* quantification.